 In this study it was possible to formulate water based pigmented ink that can jet reliably in a thermal inkjet cartridge without degradation or kogation.
-The ink has high color gamut comparable to a dye base ink and good image quality throughout the life of the jetting cycle of 300ml-500ml per cartridge.
-In addition the printing system allows to directly print on vinyl with low overall cost to end-user.
+The ink has high color gamut comparable to the gamut of a dye base ink.
+The ink prints good image quality throughout the life of the jetting cycle of 300ml-500ml per cartridge.
+In addition the printing system allows to directly print on vinyl with low overall cost to end-user and very durable image performance with no lamination.